rubybasics/academics/questioning_part_i.markdown

-# Teaching Strategies: Questioning in the Classroom
+# Teaching Strategies: Questioning in the Classroom, Part I

+## Goals

+* explain importance of questioning during instruction
+* differentiate between open and closed questions
+* determine where questions fall on Bloom's Taxonomy
+* brainstorm open and closed questions to ask in example lesson

 ## Intro